Coke to remove controversial chemical from Fanta, other drinks

-NEW YORK The Coca-Cola Company said on Monday it will remove a controversial flavoring stabilizer from some of its drinks, following rival PepsiCo Inc's announcement earlier this year that it would drop the same ingredient from its drinks.
+NEW YORK The Coca-Cola Company (KO.N) said on Monday it will remove a controversial flavouring stabilizer from some of its drinks, following rival PepsiCo Inc's (PEP.N) announcement earlier this year that it would drop the same ingredient from its drinks.

 The ingredient, brominated vegetable oil (BVO), is a chemical containing bromine, which is found in fire retardants.
-Small quantities of BVO are used legally in some citrus-flavored drinks in the United States to keep the flavor evenly distributed.
+Small quantities of BVO are used legally in some citrus-flavoured drinks in the United States to keep the flavour evenly distributed.

-Coca-Cola said the ingredient was dropped from two flavors of its Powerade drink - fruit punch and strawberry lemonade - earlier this year.
-The company expects to remove it from its Fanta and Fresca sods, and as well as citrus-flavored fountain drinks, by year's end for U.S. consumers.
+Coca-Cola said the ingredient was dropped from two flavours of its Powerade drink - fruit punch and strawberry lemonade - earlier this year.
+The company expects to remove it from its Fanta and Fresca sods, and as well as citrus-flavoured fountain drinks, by year's end for U.S. consumers.

 The company said it will also remove the ingredient in its products sold globally but did not provide a timeline.